Health Care Reform - Affordable Care Act

 Health Insurance Marketplace in Pennsylvania

 If you live in Pennsylvania, you’ll use the website, www.HealthCare.gov, to apply for coverage, compare plans, and enroll.
-Specific plans and prices will be available on October 1, 2013, when Marketplace open enrollment begins.
-Coverage can start as soon as January 1, 2014.
+When enrolling in Marketplace coverage, it can begin as soon as January 1, 2017.
+Open enrollment starts November 1, 2016, and ends January 31, 2017.

 You can apply for Marketplace coverage three ways: online using the website above, by mail, or in-person with the help of a Navigator or other qualified helper.
 Telephone help and online chat are available 24/7 to help you complete your application.
 Downloadable and paper applications will be available October 1.

-Learn about your options if you need coverage that begins before January 1, 2014.
+Through the website, you can also learn about your options if you need coverage that begins before January 1, 2017.

 Questions?
 Visit www.HealthCare.gov; or call 1-800-318-2596, 24 hours a day, 7 days a week.
 (TTY: 1-855-889-4325)